lipsia-fmri/lipsia/README.rst

-Semi-blind machine learning (SML) in an example:
+Semi-blind machine learning (SML):
 ```````````````````````````````````````````````````

+  SML is implemented in the program **vsml**.
+In the following, its usage is illustrated in an example.
-  SML is implemented in the program *vsml*.
-It expects connectome data for all subjects of the training and the test set.
+  The program **vsml** expects as input connectome data for all subjects of the training and the test set.
-  It is assumed that the connectomes have been precomputed and exist in csv-format.
-The first step is to
+  It is assumed that these connectomes have been precomputed using some other software tool and exist as text-files in csv-format.
-  convert the connectomes into the lipsia-format.
-This is done using the lipsia program *vreadconnectome*
+  The first step of the processing chain is to convert these connectomes into the lipsia-format.
+  This is done using the rogram **vreadconnectome** as shown in the example below.
-  as shown in the example below.
-Here the training set consists of 400 subjects, the test set has 100
+  In our example, the training set consists of 400 subjects, the test set has 100 subjects.
-  subjects.

   The information about the target variable of interest (e.g.IQ) must be supplied as a text-file for all subjects of the
   training set ("IQ_train.txt").
 If this information is also available for the test set,
   it can optionally be supplied ("IQ_test.txt") and will be used to report the accuracy of the prediction.

   Likewise, information about supplementary non-imaging information
-  (e.g. educational levels) must be supplied as text-files ("Edu_train.txt", "Edu_test").
-Each row of those text-file contains
+  (e.g. educational levels) must be supplied as text-files ("Edu_train.txt", "Edu_test.txt").
-  the value (e.g. IQ or educational level) as a number.
+  Each row in these files contains a numerical value corresponding to a subject's attribute (e.g. IQ or educational level).
-  The ordering of the rows of the text-files must correspond to the ordering in which
-  the connectomes are input into *vsml*.
+  The order of rows in these text files should align with the sequence in which the connectomes are input into **vsml**.

+  A few more parameters can optionally be supplied to **vsml** to adjust the partial least squares regression and ensemble learning process,
+  but default settings of these parameters should usually work well enough.

-  The output of *vsml* is a text file showing the predictions of the target variable
-  for the subjects of the test set.
+  The output of *vsml* is a text file ("results.txt") showing the predictions of the target variable for the subjects of the test set.

+  Example usage:

   for i in {1...400}; do
     vreadconnectome -in traindata_${i}.csv -out traindata_${i}.v -ncomponents 100; done